AI CAPABILITY • PRACTICE

 3. No Ordering Issues

 With retrieval, critical information might arrive too late in the reasoning process.
 The model starts generating before realising it needs more context.
-By the time retrieval happens, the response is already partially committed.

 Passive context is present from the first token.
 The model reasons with full information from the start.